ianling/mumpy/docs/guide/usage.rst

 Usage
 =====

-Mumpy is a fully-featured Mumble client that offers both an API for interacting with a Mumble server, and an event-driven framework for reacting to various actions and situations as they occur.
+Mumpy is both a fully-featured Mumble client and a server.
+As a client, it offers both an API for interacting with a Mumble server and an event-driven framework for reacting to various actions and situations as they occur.

+This same API is offered from the server's perspective as well, and is also event-driven.
+This gives you full control over how the server behaves in any situation, and allows you to easily expand functionality beyond what is offered by the official
+Mumble server.

-The API portion contains all the features you would expect from a Mumble client, such as the ability to send and receive voice and text chat messages, kick/ban/mute/deafen users, create/edit/remove channels, and most everything else you can do in the official Mumble client.
+The API contains all the features you would expect from Mumble, such as the ability to send and receive voice and text chat messages, kick/ban/mute/deafen users, create/edit/remove channels, and most everything else you can do in the official Mumble client and server.

 .. code:: python

-    from mumpy import Mumpy
+    import mumpy

-    my_mumpy = Mumpy()
+    client = mumpy.Client()
-    my_mumpy.connect('localhost', port=64738)
+    client.connect('localhost', port=64738)
-    my_mumpy.text_message("I am sending a text chat message to my current channel.") my_mumpy.kick_user("BadUser1337", reason="Not good.")
+    client.text_message("I am sending a text chat message to my current channel.") client.kick_user("BadUser1337", reason="Not good.")

     # you can also interact with User and Channel objects in intuitive ways
-    bad_user = my_mumpy.get_user('BadUser1337')
+    bad_user = client.get_user('BadUser1337')
     bad_user.kick(ban=True)

-    my_current_channel = my_mumpy.channel
+    my_current_channel = client.channel
     my_current_channel.rename('New Channel Name')

 A full list of all the methods available can be found in the :ref:`api_reference` section of the documentation.